5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Errors_And_Signals_And_Traps.md

 It is very important to check the exit status of programs you call in your scripts.
 It is also important that your scripts return a meaningful exit status when they finish.

 ## Checking the exit status
-You can examine the contents of the $? environment variable to
+You can examine the contents of the $? environment variable to get and respond to the exit status of a program.
+It will contain the exit status of the last command executed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTkwNzg4OCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTgyNDMzOTk2MCwtMjA4ODc0NjYxMl19
 -->